yavorfingarov/SimpleRequestLogger/README.md

 ## Pipeline placement

-You might want to consider placing SimpleRequestLogger after request-heavy middleware like `UseStaticFiles()` if those requests are not interesting for you (alternatively, you might ignore those via the configuration).
+You might want to consider placing SimpleRequestLogger after request-heavy middleware like `UseStaticFiles()` if those requests are not interesting for you.
+Alternatively, you might ignore those via the configuration.

 If SimpleRequestLogger catches an exception, the request will be logged with a status code 500 and the exception will be rethrown.
 If you have an error handling middleware that alters the response